rafidkotta/seat_geek_flutter/README.md

-#Seat Geek API Flutter
+##Seat Geek API Flutter

 ## Description
-* A chat app made by Flutter and Firebase.
+* An event listing using Seat Geek API.
-* An event list app made by Rafid
+* Supported platforms :- Android, iOS, MacOS, Web (others can be added also)
-* Supported platforms :- Android, iOS, MacOS, Web (others can be added also),
+* Favourite feature available on platforms other than web

 ## Plugins used
 * http